Long paths and cycles in subgraphs of the cube: Endblocks in and

 \begin{dfn} { \emph { Body$(a)$ is the intersection of all blocks of $G_a$ containing $a$.
 Let $\mbox {Core}(a)$ consist of those vertices in $\mbox {Body}(a)$ that are not cutvertices of $G_a$. } } \end{dfn}

-\begin{dfn} { \emph { A subgraph $K$ of $G_a$ is said to be a \emph{limb} of $a$ if:} \begin{itemize} \item \emph{$a$ is a cutvertex of $G_a$ and $K=G\lbrack C\cup \lbrace a\rbrace \rbrack $ where $C$ is a connected component of $G_a-a $;}
+\begin{dfn} { \emph { A subgraph $K$ of $G_a$ is said to be a \emph{limb} of $a$ if:} \begin{itemize} \item \emph{$a$ is a cutvertex of $G_a$ and $K=G\lbrack C\cup \lbrace a\rbrace \rbrack $ where $C$ is a connected component of $G_a-a$}

-\item \emph{$a$ is not a cutvertex of $G_a$ and $K=G\lbrack C \rbrack $ where $C$ is a connected component of $G_a-\mbox {Core}(a)$.} \end{itemize} \emph{ The \emph{joint} of a limb $K$, Joint$(K)$, is the unique vertex $v\in K\cap \mbox {Body}(E)$. } } \end{dfn}
+\item \emph{$a$ is not a cutvertex of $G_a$ and $K=G\lbrack C \rbrack $ where $C$ is a connected component of $G_a-\mbox {Core}(a)$.} \end{itemize} \emph{ The \emph{joint} of a limb $K$, Joint$(K)$, is the unique vertex $v\in K\cap \mbox {Body}(a)$. } } \end{dfn}

 The reader may find it helpful to examine Figure \ref{intro}.
-The circles and ellipses will always denote blocks in the block-cutvertex decomposition of graph. \emph{Proof of Theorem \ref{connmod}.} The proof is by induction on $d$ where the base case $d=2$ is trivial.
-The proof will last until the end of Section 6.
-Suppose for contradiction, the theorem fails for $d$ and take $G$ to be a minimal counterexample so that Theorem \ref{connmod} holds for all smaller degrees and all graphs $G'$ with $|G'|<|G|$.
-The following theorem restricts the possibilities for $G$. \textbf{Theorem 2.3$'$.} \emph{Suppose $G$ is a counterexample to Theorem \ref{connmod} so that Theorem \ref{connmod} holds for all smaller degrees and all graphs $G'$ with $|G'|<|G|$.
-Then there does not exist a direction $i$ such that forming $G_a$ and $G_b$ as in Lemma \ref{splitting}, $d_{G_a}(a)\geq 2$ and $d_{G_b}(b)\geq 2$.} \emph{Proof of Theorem 2.3$'$.} The proof will last until the end of Section 5.
-Suppose for contradiction that such a $G$ and $i$ exist and form $G_a$ and $G_b$ as above from direction $i$.
-Our first lemma describes the block structure of $G_a$ provided we cannot use endblock paths to form an $a-b$ path of length at least $2^{d-1}$.
+The circles and ellipses will always denote blocks in the block-cutvertex decomposition of the graph.
+The proof of Theorem \ref{connmod} will proceed by induction on $d$.
+The case $d=2$ follows from Menger's theorem, as if $G$ is $2$-connected it contains two disjoint $a-b$ paths, one of which must have length at least $2$.
+We will suppose for contradiction that the Theorem fails for some $d>2$ and take $G$ to be a minimal counterexample so that Theorem \ref{connmod} holds for all smaller degrees and all graphs $G'$ with $|G'|<|G|$.
+The following lemma will be the main step in the proof of Theorem \ref{connmod}.
+Its proof will be the aim of the next three sections.